AdvancedCustomFields/docs/fields/image.md

   Adds upload validation for specific file types.
 Enter a comma separated list to specify which file types are allowed or leave blank to accept all types.

 ## Template usage
-The image field will return either an array, a string or an integer value depending on the *Return Value* set.
+The Image field will return either an array, a string or an integer value depending on the _Return Value_ set.

 ### Display image (ID)
 This example demonstrates how to display the selected image when using the `Image ID` return type.
 This example uses the [wp_get_attachment_image()](https://developer.wordpress.org/reference/functions/wp_get_attachment_image/) function to generate the image HTML.